alexmanrique/blog/_posts/2022-09-18-eleven-code-smells-to-avoid-in-your-code.md

 }
 ```

-This function percentFull is at the wrong level of abstraction as there are implementations of an Stack that could not know how full they are.
+This function `percentFull` is at the wrong level of abstraction as there are implementations of an `Stack` that could not know how full they are.

-It would be better placed in a derivative interface such as BoundedStack.
+It would be better placed in a derivative interface such as `BoundedStack`.

 6 - Feature envy
 ---------------------
 This principle it's related with the principle of having "shy code".
-If you are doing `car.getEngine().getPowerHorses()` it's not good cause you are accessing methods that are from an object returned by getEngine() method.
+If you are doing `e.getTenthRate().getPennies()` it's not good cause you are accessing methods that are from an object returned by getEngine() method.

 ```java
 public class HourlyPayCalculator {